Connecting You to the Omaha Metro

 Are face coverings required to ride the bus?

-Face coverings must be worn to ride Metro buses and MOBY paratransit vans, and at Metro facilities, including transit centers, ORBT Stations, bus shelters, and Metro’s office.
-Face coverings must cover both the face and nose of the wearer.
+Masks are recommended when riding Metro buses and MOBY paratransit and to access Metro facilities, including transit centers, ORBT Stations, bus shelters, and Metro’s office.

 What disinfectant does Metro use to clean buses?